 Strengthen and stretch your leg muscles.
 Pay special attention to your front and back thigh muscles (quadriceps and hamstrings).

 Avoid deep knee bends.

 Avoid running downhill unless you are fully conditioned.

 Wear shoes with good arch supports.

 Remember these tips about specific sports activities:

 Experts recommend getting new athletic shoes every 3 months or after 800 kilometres of wear.

-ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Brian O'Brien, MD - Internal Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerKenneth J. Koval, MD - Orthopedic Surgery, Orthopedic Trauma
+ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerKenneth J. Koval, MD - Orthopedic Surgery, Orthopedic Trauma